Every business needs to have a business plan. It will provide both a direction to guide the company and also for any outside investment.

 Your business plan may need to include details of management, especially if you are looking for investment.
 If you feel it is necessary to attach a CV for the relevant staff.

 How to Write a Business Plan – Financial Forecasts

 Include a summary of your financial forecasts.
 You will need to produce forecasts over at least three years, detail any assumptions that you have made

 You should include the following forecasts:

 - Sales Forecast

 - Risk analysis

-If you are having problems with your financial forecasts it is worth contacting an accountant.
+If you are having problems with your financial forecasts, it is worth contacting an accountant or a professional.